DataDog/integrations-core/oracle/README.md

         oracle
         -----------
           - instance #0 [OK]
-          - Collected 39 metrics, 0 events & 7 service checks
+          - Collected 18 metrics, 0 events & 1 service checks

 ## Compatibility

-The oracle check is compatible with all major platforms
+The oracle check is currently compatible with the linux and darwin-based OS